Shopify/discount-app-components/README.md

 }
 ```

-### Releasing
+### Deploying new versions

-### New version and releasing

-1. When feature work is merged into main there is a release GitHub action which will run.
+Writing changelogs and releasing should be as seamless and automated as possible.
+This repo uses changesets to version and release packages.
+To create a new version and release, follow these steps:

+#### Typical flow:

+##### Feature work

+1. Changes are made in a working branch and it is deemed that a version (patch/minor/major) bump is needed.
+2. On the working branch:
-2. If you want to include those changes into the changelog, run `yarn changeset add` and commit the generated changesets.
+   a.
+If you want to include those changes into the changelog, run `yarn changeset add` and commit the generated changesets.
+   b.
 If you don't want to include those changes in the changelog, you can label your pr with 🤖 Skip Changelog.
+3. Then push the generated changesets and or changes to your working branch
+4. Merge working branch as you would normally, after getting reviews and CI passing

+##### New version and releasing

+1. When feature work is merged into main there is a release GitHub action that runs which generates a Version Packages pull request.
-3. It runs `yarn version` and incorporates the changesets into the changelog.
+2. It runs `yarn version` and incorporates the changesets into the changelog and bumps the version accordingly. (patch/minor/major) It then creates a `Version Packages` pull request.
-4. It bumps the version accordingly.
-If changesets contain minor changes then the minor version is bumped.
+3. Merge the Version Packages PR.
-5. The release action runs `yarn release`, which publishes the package to npm.
+4. The release action runs `yarn release`, which publishes the package to npm.